This post may contain affiliate links. Please read my disclosure and privacy policy.

 Step 3:

-Pour the chai latte through a fine mesh strainer as you pour it into mugs for serving.
+Pour the chai latte through a fine-mesh strainer into mugs for serving.
 The strainer will catch excess spices, so there won’t be much sediment at the bottom of your mug.

 (If you don’t have a strainer, that’s okay!
 The spices settle on the bottom of the mug, so you won’t notice them as you sip until the very end.)